gentics/cms-oss/cms-integration-tests/README.md

 Please see the [Documentation in the UI Module](../cms-ui/README.md#e2eintegration-tests) for how to run/execute the tests.
 Otherwise you can also check the [Jenkinsfile](./Jenkinsfile), how they are executed in the CI.

-If you want to execute the Tests for EE, you also need to set the ENV Variable `CMS_VARIANT` to `EE` in either your shell before executing the tests, set it temporarily in the appropiate `cypress.env.json` file, or pass them as argument: `--env.CMS_VARIANT="EE"`.